On Dirichlet, Poncelet and Abel problems: The Poncelet problem

-The mapping $U_B$ has an inverse and generates a discrete dynamical system or, in other words, an action of the group $\Bbb Z$ on $B$ as above for the John mapping.
-An orbit of this action is the set of the points $P_k,\ k=...,-1,0,1,2,...$ and $P_k=U_B^{k-1}P_1$.
-Now note that in a general case of a disposition the ellipses can be intersecting, then we must start from a point $Q_1$ on the ellipse $A$ which is inside $B$ and can determine the mappings $U_B,U_A$ in the same way.
-In this case we can encounter with that the tangent straight line intersects the ellipse $B$ only at one point, then we must consider this point as double.
-The ellipses can be tangent in one or two points, they can be tangent and intersecting simultaneously, they can be nonintersecting and lie one outside other, finally, they can be arbitrary irreducible conics.
-The way is the same.
-Note that one can consider the case the conic $B$ is reducible, e.g., it is two nontangential different straight lines.
-Note more, that each projective transformation of the plane transforms a Poncelet mapping of conics into the same mapping of their immages, therefore we could restrict ourself to a case when one of conics is the unit circle.
+The mapping $U_B$ has an inverse and generates a discrete dynamical system or, in other words, an action of the group $\Bbb Z$ on $B$, as it was above for the John mapping.
+An orbit of this action is a set of points $P_k,\ k=...,-1,0,1,2,...$ and $P_k=U_B^{k-1}P_1$.
+Now note that in a general case of a disposition, the ellipses can be intersecting, and we must start from a point $Q_1$ on the ellipse $A$, which is located inside $B$ and we can determine the mappings $U_B$ and $U_A$ in the same way.
+In this case we can encounter a situation, in which the tangent straight line intersects the ellipse $B$ only at one point, and in that case, this point will be considered as a double point.
+The ellipses can be tangent in one or two points, or they can be tangent and intersecting at the same time, or they can be nonintersecting and lie one outside other, or finally, they can be arbitrary irreducible conics.

+The approach is the same in all these cases.
+Note that one can consider a case, in which the conic $B$ is reducible, for example, in the situation of two non-tangential different straight lines.
+Also note that every projective transformation of the plane transforms a Poncelet mapping of conics into the same mapping of their images; therefore, we can restrict ourselves to a case, in which one of the conics is a unit circle.